 Some other things that you should know:

-- SkyTrak has to be level to the ball, which means you should have a mat large enough to stand on and place the unit
+- SkyTrak has to be level with the ball, which means you should have a mat large enough to stand on and place the unit.

 - If you want the most accurate data, use premium golf balls and a quality golf mat.

 - You can potentially damage the unit with an errant shank.
 You might want to purchase a protective case ($149 extra)

-- If you want to access more simulation software options, then you should plan on using a PC computer
+- If you want to access more simulation software options, you should plan to use a PC.

 Is It Worth It?

 I can’t reasonably tell you whether or not you should shell out several thousand dollars.
 That’s a lot of money to most people.
 I certainly wouldn’t recommend doing it if that money was supposed to go to your children’s college fund!

-However, if you do have the budget, and you want a reasonably accurate and fun simulation experience at home, then I believe this product is a home run for everyday golfers.
+However, if you have the budget and want a reasonably accurate and fun simulation experience at home, I believe this product is a home run for everyday golfers.

 SkyTrak has filled a nice little niche in the marketplace.
 If you don’t have the budget for a $10,000 – $70,000 home golf simulator, then you can get very close to what those offer with a setup for under $5,000.
-I am extremely happy with my purchase, and it has made this golf offseason incredibly fun.
-I’m hitting balls almost every day, and looking forward to firing up the unit whenever I get a chance.
+I am delighted with my purchase, and it has made this golf offseason incredibly fun.
+I’m hitting balls almost every day and looking forward to firing up the unit whenever I get a chance.

 Stay tuned for my follow-up article, “How to Convince Your Wife You Need to Buy a SkyTrak.”

 You can purchase the SkyTrak launch monitor with the game improvement package from Shop Indoor Golf.
 This is where I bought mine, and I recommend them as a resource.
-If you have any further questions feel free to put them in the comments section and I will try to answer them to the best of my ability.
+If you have any further questions, please put them in the comments section, and I will try to answer them to the best of my ability.